 With all the art museums in Vienna, it’s strange to find one of the city’s most extraordinary pieces of art and design in the Natural History Museum: Maria Theresa’s 18th-century gemstone bouquet.

 - A gift from the Empress to her husband, Emperor Franz Stephan from 1764

 - Contains over 2800 (!) diamonds and other gemstones

 Diamonds are a man’s best friend

-It’s 1764 and Empress Maria Theresa is thinking about what to get her husband, Franz Stephan, for his name day1.
+Cast your mind back to 1764.
+Empress Maria Theresa drums her fingers on an (expensive) table and thinks about what to get her husband, Franz Stephan, for his name day1.
 Or so the story goes.